telerik/reporting-docs/knowledge-base/web-designer-in-webforms-page.md

 The initial page load works fine and it connects to the Reporting REST API successfully.
 However, some page actions within the report designer appear to refresh the page.

-For example, clicking on the menu and selecting _New Report_ works fine and brings up the "Create a Report" popup window.
-However, clicking the Save/Cancel buttons on that popup causes the page to refresh which then appears to restart the report designer.
+For example, clicking on the menu and selecting _New Report_ works fine and brings up the _Create a Report_ popup window.
+However, clicking the _Save_/_Cancel_ buttons on that popup causes the page to refresh which then appears to restart the report designer.

 Another example is when setting the designer's option `skipOnboarding: false`.
 The buttons on the onboarding popup cause the page refresh and the report designer restarts, only to reopen the onboarding popup again (creating a loop you can't progress past).